-The good thing to know is whether your problem is bees or wasps a professional pest control company are trained to see the difference in species and how to deal with them differently.
-If any of these are in your property, we would recommend calling a wasp and bee removal team.
+The good thing to know is whether your problem is bees or wasps a professional pest control company will be trained to see the difference in species and how to get rid of them differently.
+If any of these are in your property, we would recommend calling a wasp and bee control team.
 If not, keep reading for tips on how to get rid of a wasps nest.

 How to get rid of a wasp nest?

-- PPE: Personal protective equipment is crucial to ensure the safety of the person removing the wasp nest.
-Wasps are known to attack when a nest is being removed, and a professional will the best equipment to keep them safe.
+- PPE: Personal protective equipment is crucial to ensure the safety of the person getting rid of the wasp nest.
+Wasps are known to attack when a nest is being removed, and a professional will have the best equipment to keep them safe.

 - Knowledge of bees and wasps is essential as they are treated in different manors.
 The behaviour of both insects are different, and having the ability to recognise which insect is to be removed is necessary.

 - Finally, a professional pest control technician will have access to a higher grade of licensed products.
 The pest control products that Integrum Services have are more powerful than the standard products that are available on the market.

 Do you still think you can manage the removal on your own?
 Well, keep on reading.

 Before we tell you how to get rid of a wasp nest, we highly recommend you advise yourself on the following:

 - If anything goes wrong, do you have options to escape the situation?

 - Our team would recommend you remove the nest when it is dark.
 Wasps are less likely to be aggressive at this time.